Memorable Manitobans: Charles Dufferin “Duff” Roblin (1917-2010)

 During the Second World War, he served as a Wing Commander in the Royal Canadian Air Force.
 He was first elected to the Manitoba Legislature at the 1949 general election, and was re-elected in 1953, 1958, 1959, 1962, and 1966, serving as Premier of Manitoba from 1958 to 1967.
 During his tenure, the Red River Floodway around Winnipeg, known affectionately as “Duff’s Ditch,” was constructed.
 He resigned from provincial politics in 1967 to seek the leadership of the federal Progressive Conservative party but placed second to Nova Scotia premier Robert Stanfield.
 In the 1968 federal general election, he ran as a candidate in the Winnipeg South Centre constituency but was defeated by Liberal Edmund Boyd Osler.

 He died at Winnipeg on 30 May 2010 and was buried in the Elmwood Cemetery.
-He is commemorated by Duff Roblin Provincial Park and the Duff Roblin Building at the Fort Garry campus of the University of Manitoba.
+He is commemorated by Duff Roblin Provincial Park, the Duff Roblin Building at the Fort Garry campus of the University of Manitoba, and the Duff Roblin Awards.

 His articles for the Manitoba Historical Society: